Welcome to today's edition of the Rush 24-7 podcast.

 Everyone there knows that.

-Apparently Bill Clinton does not.
+Apparently, Bill Clinton does not.

-Bill Clinton goes on to say, we never sent enough troops.
+Bill Clinton goes on to say, we never sent enough troops and didn't have enough troops to control or seal the borders.

 Well, wait a minute.

-At the time we sent the troops, We were sending troops and shouldn't have invaded.
+At the time we sent the troops, we were sending troops and shouldn't have invaded.

 Now it's we didn't send enough troops.